• Skip to Content

 Elaine taught an interdisciplinary course that took students from the media school, religious studies and the School of Global and International Studies to Ireland on a reporting trip over spring break.
 Students presented their work, at an April 24-26 symposium she organized called “Representing Religion.”
 The symposium, which featured leading scholars and journalists from IU, the United States, Europe and Africa, was funded by a grant from the American Council of Learned Societies Program in Religion, Journalism & International Affairs.

-Research, grants, other university affiliations
+Research, grants, awards, other university affiliations

 • Board chair, the Poynter Center for the Study of American Ethics and Institutions